przemub/anime_quiz/README.md

 ### Develop

 PRs are welcome!
-The code is licenced under GNU Affero Public Licence 3.
+The code is licensed under GNU Affero Public Licence 3.